aviz85/school_manage/docs/user_stories.md

 5. **Manage Course Catalog**
    - As an administrator, I want to view and manage the school's course catalog, so that I can ensure all necessary courses are available.

+6. **Send System-wide Announcements**
+   - As an administrator, I want to send messages to all users or specific groups (e.g., all teachers, all students), so that I can communicate important information efficiently.

 ## Teacher User Stories

 1. **View Enrolled Students**